developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 **Note: Zebra recommends using the values shown in the example above** on Android devices, which set the application page to match the width of the device screen and the initial zoom level at 1x.

 ### ViewportEnabled
-**Applies to Windows Mobile/CE only**.
+**Applies only to Windows Mobile/CE**.
 Controls viewport meta tag processing (enabled by default).
 Must be greater than zero.

 **Possible Values**: